Vedavathi-nalla/Disease_Prediction_and_Reommend_Drugs/README.md

 **Test Case:**

 ![image](https://github.com/Vedavathi-nalla/Disease_Prediction_and_Reommend_Drugs/assets/68542087/23058c0b-cbd5-4efc-8885-62fc75bbe651)

-Here by using RandomForest we predicted the disease based on the patient's input and recommended the drug and specialist.
+By using RandomForest we predicted the disease based on the patient's input and recommended the drug and specialist.